-Reno Historical is a mobile app and website that lets you explore the history of Reno, Nevada through location-based essays, oral history, archival images, and documentary film.
-An editorial board, led by historian Alicia Barber, is responsible for the content of Reno Historical.
+Reno Historical is a free mobile app and website that lets you explore the history of Reno, Nevada through location-based stories, images, audio clips, and short videos.
+An editorial board, led by historian Alicia Barber, PhD, is responsible for the content of Reno Historical.
 The project is dependent on archives and volunteers who supply essays, historical images, interviews, and expertise.

 Image Rights and Reproduction